Skip to content

 Money alone doesn't get you a seat.

 The Managing Board is not auctioned.
-The $25K floor exists to ensure every founding director has skin in the game; it doesn't replace vetting.
+The $25K floor exists to ensure every founding board member has skin in the game; it doesn't replace vetting.
 Every applicant is evaluated against four criteria, all of which have to land:

 You believe a community-led count of Albanian Americans is the right move at this moment in history.
 You're not here to redirect the org toward a narrower agenda.